-Neuroscience is a rapidly growing interdisciplinary field concerned with understanding the relationship between a single organ – the brain – and its relationship with behavior.
+Neuroscience is a rapidly growing interdisciplinary field concerned with understanding the relationship between a single organ – the brain – and behavior.

 The areas that neuroscience draws upon and addresses are diverse and interdisciplinary.
 They range from physiological and molecular studies of single neurons, through investigations of how systems of neurons produce phenomena such as vision and movement, to the study of the neural basis of emotions and complex cognitive phenomena such as memory, language, and consciousness.
 The interdisciplinary nature of the field is also apparent when surveying those who call themselves neuroscientists.
 Among these are anatomists, physiologists, chemists, psychologists, philosophers, molecular biologists, computer scientists, linguists, and ethologists.
 Combining such a wide range of approaches and research methods to study the brain requires a correspondingly interdisciplinary framework.
 The Williams College Neuroscience Program is designed to provide students the opportunity to use this interdisciplinary approach.
 Upon completing the program, students should have developed the skills for studying a single remarkably complex organ, the brain, and the behavior that it controls: